 Singler: I would like to see the resolution.
 Democracy works slowly.
 We need time for appropriate deliberation.
-The discussions about the goals were long (well over a year), and there was further discussion about the model beyond that.
-There were many opportunities for discussion about including citizenship.
-We should not rush into this.
-If the issue has merit, the goal can be added whether we resolve the matter this year or carry it over to next year.
+The discussion about the model beyond that.
+There was further discussion about the model beyond that.

-Myhal: Although there was a tedious discussion last year, the vote was hastily done.
-It is not understandable why the Senate would not want to address an issue as important as this, regardless of the time frame.
-Three weeks is long enough to look over the materials we distributed and be ready to discuss them.
+Myhal: Although there was a tedioos discussion last year, he vote was havily done.
+It is not understandable why the Senate would not want to address an issue as important as this, regardless of the line frame.
+Three weeks is long enough to lock over the materials we distributed and he ready to discuss them.
 This is an important issue to students.
-Ignoring it sends the wrong message to students.
-Why can't we come back and discuss this for an hour and a half three weeks from now?
+Taporing it sends the way are students with the students and the ready to discuss them.
+This is an important issue to students.
+Taporing it sends the way are students.